Updated: Jan 12

 4. Practice several past exam questions on a single examinable area one after the other

-Step 1: Break the Study Manual down into Examinable Areas
+Step 1: Break the Workbook down into Examinable Areas

 There are three questions in the FM exam: Financing, Hedging and either an Investment Appraisal or Business Valuation question.
 Therefore, there are four examinable areas and you should treat the exam as if it were a number of ‘mini-exams’, one on each area.
 This makes the task less daunting as you now only have a handful of chapters to learn for each ‘mini-exam.’

 Furthermore, each area can then be subdivided.
 For example, Investment Appraisal can then be subdivided into project appraisal, replacement analysis and capital rationing.
-Hedging can be subdivided into interest rate hedging, foreign exchange hedging and portfolio hedging.
+Hedging can be subdivided into hedging interest rate risk, hedging foreign exchange risk and hedging other risks (share investment and cryptocurrencies).

 Step 2: Understand the Essential Technical Knowledge for Each Examinable Area and Leverage the Overlaps Between Areas to Save Time